 - Balm cleansers don’t just dissolve grime and make-up - it has an after-cleaning effect that leaves skin supple and moisturised.
 A balm cleanser promotes gentle cleansing - just a few soft strokes all over your face can leave your face squeaky clean.
 There’s no need for harsh hand action on your face anymore.

 Make the most out of your cleansing regimen by choosing the right cleanser for your skin.
 Not sure what skin type you have, and how to care for it properly?
-Click here to download our free guide to skin types!
+Try our skin quiz!